brandons209/Red-bot-Cogs/README.md

 - Set a role to be pingable for a specific amount of time.
 - Hidden say and selfdm commands for setting helpful aliases with these commands.
 - Send, send attachment, edit, and get commands for bot's messages.
 Useful for sending rules by the bot so that anyone can edit those.
-- List all users with a role quickly and easily.
+- List all users with a role/roles quickly and easily.

 #### Pony